-Keep the garland swags of similar length and curve depth by counting the same number of spindles between the ends, though you will find that as the Christmas garland approaches bends and turns a little trial and error–and patience–will be needed.
+Keep the garland swags of similar length and curve depth by counting the same number of spindles between the peaks, though you will find that as the Christmas garland approaches bends and turns in the staircase a little trial and error (and patience) will be needed.

 What do you decorate your staircase with at Christmastime?